lpcruz/camp/projects/README.md

 ### Overview
-The `/projects` directory is where your tests will live once your pull requests is approved and merged with `master`.
+The `/projects` directory is where your tests will live once your pull request is approved and merged with `master`.
 That's right, you'll be making your own tests on your own branch.

 # Git Tips